excelsky/msan622/homework3/README.md

 ![IMAGE](interactivity bubble plot.jpg)

 ## Scatterplot Matrix ##
-You can choose the variables to compare.
+You can choose and __filter__ the variables to compare.
 If less than two variables are selected, you can see a warning message.
 You can scale differently and the results are different.

 ![IMAGE](interactivity scatterplot matrix.jpg)